This Site Lets You Apply For 'Game Of Thrones' Jobs

 But where to find work in Westeros?
 Don’t be hampered by the fact that it’s a fictional place, or that dragons aren’t real, or that human life is as unsatisfying as it is fleeting.
 Just head on over to Westeros Recruitment.

-The brainchild of IRL companies Time Recruitment and Online Ventures Group, Westeros Recruitment offers you the chance to apply for some of your favourite Game of Thrones careers.
+The brainchild of IRL companies Time Recruitment and Online Ventures Group, Westeros Recruitment offers you the chance to apply for some of your favorite Game of Thrones careers.

 For example, the listing for Apprentice at the House of Black & White reads as follows: